Frequently Asked Questions - FAQ

 If all of this doesn't help you get your downloads going, you can always check out our GitHub for more help.

 The main port that Tribler uses for BitTorrent traffic can be set under Settings, General.
-The default port number is 8085.
+The default port number is 0, which lets your Operating System to choose a port for you.

 Additional, optional, settings to use a manual proxy can be found under Settings, Connection.